tminhduc2811/me-myself-n-i/posts/react-cheat-sheet.md

 image: /images/react-cheat-sheet.jpg
 ---

+# React Cheatsheet and Use Cases

+Memorizing every syntax and semantics is difficult in programming.
+This cheatsheet is to help you understand and list all major concepts, features of React.
+Including code snippets and real world examples.

 ## Hooks

 Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.